Meyaal/Game/README.md

 # Credits

-[W3Schools](https://www.w3schools.com/) Help with CSS colors.
+[W3Schools](https://www.w3schools.com/) Help with CSS Colors.

-[whatsdev](https://www.youtube.com/watch?v=qipq1BV5myU) This tutorial was helpful for mig to build my game.
+[whatsdev](https://www.youtube.com/watch?v=qipq1BV5myU) This tutorial was very helpful for mig to build my game.
+I followed it step by step.

 [Github](https://github.com/) Help with add a limited number of tries before the game is over and a message about who won the game.

+# Acknowledgements

+I'll thank my mentor Martina Terlević for inspiration and support.

+I'll thank Code Institute tutors for their assistance in getting me this far in the course.
+All the folk in the Code Institute Slack for their invaluable input to their fellow members development.